-Aomori is located in the northernmost part of Japan's main island of Honshu.
-Famous for its apples and seafood dishes, Aomori is a popular sightseeing destination.
+Aomori is a popular sightseeing destination located in the northernmost part of Japan's main island of Honshu.
+Famous for its apples and seafood dishes, Aomori is a fun place to visit, especially with family.

 There are also many Aomori festivals held in various places that attract crowds of tourists every year, including one of Tohoku’s three biggest summer festivals: the Aomori Nebuta Festival.

-The terrain of Aomori Prefecture is divided in the center by the 1,000 meter class Hakkoda Mountains, and is also broadly divided by the Tsugaru Region to the west, and the Nanbu Region to the east.
+The terrain of Aomori is divided in the center by the 1,000-meter class Hakkoda Mountains, and is also broadly divided by the Tsugaru Region to the west, and the Nanbu Region to the east.

-Each area has different features, including in culture and gourmet.
-Aomori Prefecture is the 8th largest prefecture out of all 47, therefore it is impossible to see all the sights in a single day.
+Each area has different features, including culture and cuisine.
+Aomori Prefecture is the 8th largest prefecture out of all 47; therefore, it is impossible to see all the sights in a single day.

-Because of its size, Rent-a-car is one of the most effective modes of transportation, however if that is not possible, or for shorter trips, local lines and buses are also available.
-There are plenty of unique attractions as well as culture and customs that you can find all around the region, even locally.
+Because of its size, renting a car is one of the best ways of getting around, however, if that is not possible, or for shorter trips, local lines and buses are also available.
+There are plenty of unique attractions, cultures, and customs that you can find all around the region, even locally.

 Aomori Sightseeing: Tsugaru Region

-The Tsugaru area, with a spotlight attraction of Hirosaki Castle, has many eclectic streets with an east-meets-west vibe, where both Western-style buildings and Japanese temples coexist.
+With a spotlight attraction of Hirosaki Castle, the Tsugaru area has many eclectic streets with an east-meets-west vibe, where both Western-style buildings and Japanese temples coexist.

-There are power spots such as Iwakiyama Shrine and sightseeing spots such as Tappi Misaki Cape, which lies at the northernmost tip of the Tsugaru Peninsula.
-“Rice paddy art” is another attraction visited by many tourists located in the countryside villages, drawn using different colored rice.
+There are power spots such as the Iwakiyama Shrine and sightseeing spots such as the Tappi Misaki Cape, which lies at the northernmost tip of the Tsugaru Peninsula.
+“Rice paddy art” is another popular tourist attraction in the countryside villages, produced using different colored rice.

 The Shirakami-Sanchi Mountains are known for having the world's largest old-growth beech forest, and along with Yakushima, were the first sites to be registered as World Natural Heritage Sites in Japan.